Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Meeting BCA Requirements for Periodic Structural Inspection and Ensuring Public Safety and Compliance

-To ensure public safety and compliance with the Building and Construction Authority (BCA) requirements in Singapore, building owners and managers must conduct periodic structural inspections.
+To ensure public safety and compliance with the Building and Construction Authority (BCA) requirements in Singapore, building owners and managers must conduct periodic structural inspections for non-residential buildings and certain residential buildings, with older buildings required to undergo routine structural assessments under PSI guidelines, including premises such as schools and hospitals.

-The inspection process typically involves a visual examination of the building’s exterior and interior, as well as the use of specialized equipment and techniques to assess the building’s condition and identify any potential defects or weaknesses.
+The inspection process typically involves a visual examination of the building’s exterior and interior, including key areas such as building facades where defects may appear, as well as the use of specialized equipment and techniques to assess the building’s condition, support building safety, and identify any potential defects or weaknesses.

-As the built environment continues to grow and transform, embracing the principles of BCA PSI will be pivotal in creating resilient, sustainable, and secure spaces for generations to come.
+As the built environment continues to grow and transform, embracing the principles of BCA PSI will be pivotal in protecting real estate assets from severe degradation while supporting public safety and compliance for generations to come.